CUBRID/cubrid-manual/en/sql/query/json_table.rst

 .. code-block:: sql

-    SELECT * FROM JSON_TABLE ('{"a":1}', '$' COLUMNS ( a INT PATH '$.a', b INT PATH '$.b', c INT PATH '$.c' DEFAULT '0' ON EMPTY)) as jt;
+    SELECT * FROM JSON_TABLE ('{"a":1}', '$' COLUMNS ( col1 INT PATH '$.a', col2 INT PATH '$.b', col3 INT PATH '$.c' DEFAULT '0' ON EMPTY)) as jt;

 ::

-                a            b            c
+             col1         col2         col3
     =======================================
                 1         NULL            0
-  Column b represents the value found at '$.a' in the given json_doc.
+  Column col2 represents the value found at '$.a' in the given json_doc.
 Since the path does not exist, ON EMPTY is triggered resulting in NULL as a result.
   The '$.c' extraction also results in an empty result, but the triggered ON EMPTY behavior returns 0 as default value.

 In the example below, '$.*' path will be used to make the parent columns receive root json object's member values one by one.
 Column a shows what is processed.
 Each member's value of